Side-heated Rayleigh-B\'enard Convection: Results

-The Nusselt number in the classical cubical RBC is Nu $ = Q_b / \lambda \Delta T L$, which measures the vertical heat-passing capability.
-Figure \ref{fig2}\textit{B} shows the Nusselt number measured at various $Q_s$ and $Q_b$.
-With sidewall heating added, the bulk circulation is enhanced as expected, but the bottom temperature $T_b$ and thus $\Delta T = T_b - T_t$ are found to increase.
-By definition Ra $ \propto \Delta T$ and Nu $ \propto 1 / \Delta T$, so an increased $\Delta T$ due to side-heating causes Ra to increase and Nu to decrease.
-Moreover, with $Q_b$ fixed at a constant, the product Nu$\cdot$Ra is a constant that contains only fluid properties and fluid depth.
-Thus, the dotted lines in Fig. \ref{fig2}\textit{B} have a common slope -1 in the log-log scale.
+The Nusselt number in the classical cubical RBC is $\Nu{} = Q_b / (\lambda \dT L)$, and \cref{fig2}(b) shows the Nusselt number measured at various values of $Q_s$ and $Q_b$.
+With sidewall heating added, the bulk circulation is enhanced as expected, but the bottom temperature $T_b$ and the resulting $\dT = T_b - T_t$ are also found to increase.
+By definition, $\Ra{} \propto \dT$ and $\Nu{} \propto 1 / \dT$, so an increased $\dT$ due to side-heating causes $\Ra{}$ to increase and $\Nu{}$ to decrease.
+Moreover, with $Q_b$ fixed at a constant, the product $\Nu{}\cdot\Ra{}$ is independent of $\dT$.
+Thus, the dotted lines in \cref{fig2}(b) have a common slope -1 in the log-log scale.

-As a reference, the Nu-Ra measurement (Fig. \ref{fig2}\textit{B}) with no sidewall heating Nu$|_{Q_s = 0} = \mbox{Nu}_0$ shows good agreement with that from previous experiments \cite{funfschilling2005heat, ahlers2009heat}.
-This is evident by plotting our data together with the power-law $\mbox{Nu} = 0.12 \mbox{Ra}^{0.304}$, which is a scaling relationship suggested by the GL theory in our range of Ra.
+As a reference, the $\Nu{}-\Ra{}$ measurement without sidewall heating, $\Nu{}|_{Q_s = 0} = \Nu{}_0$ in \cref{fig2}(b), agrees well with previous experiments \citep{funfschilling2005heat, ahlers2009heat} and follows a power-law scaling $\Nu{} = 0.12 \Ra{}^{0.304}$ that is consistent with the GL theory.
 When $Q_s \neq 0$, the observed data deviate from the power-law relation -- a simple scaling relationship is absent, particularly at large $Q_s$.
-Such trend can also be seen in the numerical simulations for a wide range of Ra (Supplemental Information).